chef-boneyard/chef-rfc/new/metadata-gem-installation.md

 gem "poise"
 gem "chef-sugar"
+gem "chef-provisioning"

-In the Chef::RunContext::CookbookCompiler#compile method a phase will be added before `compile_libraires` which will install all of the gem declarations from all of the synchronized cookbooks before any other cookbook code is compiled.
+In the `Chef::RunContext::CookbookCompiler#compile` method a phase will be added before `compile_libraires` which will install all of the gem declarations from all of the synchronized cookbooks before any other cookbook code is compiled.

+The implementation will use an in-memory bundler Gemfile which is constructed against all gem statements in all cookbooks which are in the `run_list`, solved at the same time.
+The syntax of the 'gem' statement will support the bundler gem syntax, with the qualification that since it is compiled into metadata.json that arbitrary ruby code will be expanded at cookbook upload time.

+The resulting gemset bundle will be installed into the ruby that chef-client is running out of (typically omnibus ruby).

+The normal Gemfile `requires` tag may be used by users to autoload files out of gems.

 ## Copyright